MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Deploy/How-to-Install-the-Service-Manager-Data-Warehouse--Two-Computer-Scenario-.md

 -   Reporting account

 For more information about the permissions that these accounts require, see "Accounts Required During Setup" in the [Planning Guide for System Center 2012 - Service Manager](http://go.microsoft.com/fwlink/p/?LinkID=209672).
-Before you start, make sure that Microsoft SQL Server Reporting Services \(SSRS\) is installed in the default instance of Microsoft SQL Server.
+Before you start, make sure that Microsoft SQL Server Reporting Services (SSRS) is installed in the default instance of Microsoft SQL Server.

 ### To install a data warehouse management server and data warehouse databases

 -   Log on to the computer by using an account that has administrative rights.

--   On the Service Manager installation media, double\-click the **Setup.exe** file.
+-   On the Service Manager installation media, double-click the **Setup.exe** file.

 -   On the **Service Manager Setup Wizard** page, click **Service Manager data warehouse management server**.

 -   On the **Product registration** page, type information in the boxes.
-In the **Product key** boxes, type the product key that you received with Service Manager, or as an alternative, select **Install as an evaluation edition \(180 day trial**.
+In the **Product key** boxes, type the product key that you received with Service Manager, or as an alternative, select **Install as an evaluation edition (180 day trial**.
 Read the Microsoft Software License Terms, and, if applicable, click **I have read, understood, and agree with the terms of the license agreement**, and then click **Next**.

 -   On the **Installation location** page, verify that sufficient free disk space is available, and then click **Next**.
 If necessary, click **Browse** to change the location in which the Service Manager data warehouse management server will be installed.